recordedfuture/rfapi-python/README.rst

 rfapi-python
 ============

-Python 2/3 library for using the Recorded Future API
+Python 2/3 library for using the Recorded Future Connect API

-Recorded Future’s API enables you to build analytic applications and perform analysis which is aware of events happening around the globe 24x7.
-You can perform queries and receive results from the Recorded Future Temporal Analytics™ Engine across a vast set of events, entities, and time points spanning from the far past into the future.

-We provide our users with an API client in this package;
-the Connect API Client, see below.
+Recorded Future’s Connect API enables partners and clients to access Recorded Future threat intelligence programmatically via a simple to use, information rich RESTful API.
+In particular, the Connect API makes it easy to access a wealth of context and risk related information on several canonical cybersecurity entities, including IP addresses, domains, URLs, file hashes, and vulnerabilities.

+Note that using the rfapi package is NOT a prerequisite for utilizing the Recorded Future Connect API, and many partners and clients have created powerful integrations working directly with API calls provided through the `API Explorer <https://api.recordedfuture.com/v2/>. ` Also, developers with an existing login to the Recorded Future portal can also access a comprehensive set of documentation on the Connect API via this users-only `support site <https://support.recordedfuture.com/hc/en-us/categories/115000153607-Connect-API>`.

 Installing
 __________